Ernest A. Batchelder

-Ernest Allan Batchelder (January 22, 1875 - August 6, 1957) was an American artist and educator who made Southern California his home in the early 20th century.
+Ernest Allan Batchelder (January 22, 1875 - August 6, 1957) was an American artist and educator who lived in Southern California in the early 20th century.
 He created art tiles and was a leader in the American Arts and Crafts Movement.

 Early life

-Ernest Allan Batchelder was born on January 22, 1875, in Nashua, Hillsborough County, New Hampshire.
-In 1894, Batchelder began attending classes at Massachusetts Normal Art School (now Massachusetts College of Art and Design), which was founded in 1873 with the intention to support the Massachusetts Drawing Act of 1870 by providing drawing teachers for the public schools as well as training professional artists, designers, and architects.
-In 1899 he received his Public School Class diploma.
-Batchelder came to Pasadena, California, in the early 1900s to teach, and became director of the art department at Throop Polytechnic Institute, the predecessor of the California Institute of Technology.
+Ernest Allan Batchelder was born on January 22, 1875, in Nashua, New Hampshire.
+In 1894, he began attending classes at Massachusetts Normal Art School, and in 1899, he received his Public School Class diploma.
+Batchelder moved to Pasadena, California to teach in the early 1900s, and became director of the art department at Throop Polytechnic Institute, the predecessor of the California Institute of Technology.